geo-python/site/source/course-info/installing-miniconda.rst

     conda install -c conda-forge jupyterlab

-After installation is completed, you can start a Jupyter Lab instance by running this command:
+After installation is completed, you can start a JupyterLab instance by running this command (notice the space between the words!):

 .. code-block::

     jupyter lab

-JupyterLab should open up in a browser window.
+After running the command, JupyterLab should open up automatically in a browser window.

 Git extension for JupyterLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~